Firstly, it’s important to differentiate between acute and persistent (chronic) pain.

-Pilates and yoga are good stretch and flexibility classes.
-If you choose to take part in a class, just ensure you introduce yourself to the instructor and inform them of your current condition, which will help them to tailor the exercises for you.
+If you choose to take part in a class, make sure you introduce yourself to the instructor and inform them of your current condition, which will help them to tailor the exercises for you.

 Sports that involve sprinting and sudden changes in direction such as football, basketball and tennis should also be put on hold until the pain has settled to a more manageable level.
 Your physiotherapist will help you to gradually increase the amount of running and guide you back to your sports.

 Lower impact exercise performed at a lower speed and intensity is generally a more appropriate place to start.